andreabertagnolli/numbers-gaps-kata/README.md

 # Numbers Gaps Kata

 Write a program that, given a set of numbers, returns the gaps between them.
-A gap should be represented as first missing number and the last one separated by a dash.
+A gap should be represented as the first missing number and the last one separated by a dash.

 Example:
 **"2-3"**